-As of April 9, all Missourians aged 18 and over are eligible to receive the vaccine.
-Please read on for important information on how to sign up:
+All Missourians age 12 and older are eligible to receive a COVID-19 vaccine.
+Please read on for important information about getting vaccinated:

-After many successful vaccination clinics, as of April 29, Ozarks Healthcare will offer the Moderna and Johnson & Johnson vaccines by appointment at the Ozarks Healthcare Pharmacy in West Plains.
+After many successful vaccination clinics, Ozarks Healthcare is currently offering the Moderna, Pfizer/Comirnaty, and Johnson & Johnson’s Janssen vaccines.
+Vaccines are available on a walk-in basis on Tuesdays and Fridays from 8 a.m. until 3 p.m. and by appointment on other weekdays at the Ozarks Healthcare Pharmacy in West Plains.
 Please call 417-256-1793 to schedule an appointment.
-You must be registered through the Missouri Navigator to receive the vaccine (link at right or here).

 Attention Missourians with limited access to the internet and online resources:

 Please call the Missouri COVID-19 Hotline at 877-435-8411 for registration assistance.
 Language translation and other services are available to callers.

 Missouri has launched a new statewide transportation resource to help eliminate barriers to COVID-19 vaccine access.
 The “Get a Ride” program helps Missourians access free transportations in their local community to receive a COVID-19 vaccine.
 Find local transportation options at: https://covidvaccine.mo.gov/ride/.

 Third dose for moderately to severely immunocompromised individuals:

 Moderately to severely immunocompromised people with certain medical conditions may receive a third dose of a Pfizer/Comirnaty or Moderna COVID-19 vaccine.
 Missouri will use a self-attestation model that is in line with federal guidelines, so individuals will not be required to provide documentation of their health status.
 Medical conditions and treatments that qualify individuals include, but are not limited to:

 - Solid organ transplant and taking immune suppressing medications

 - Active treatment for solid tumor and hematologic malignancies